My Instax Mini 11 Photos Are Coming Out Black: 7 Reasons Why

 It’s one of the most simple but annoying solutions because there’s no way of telling when it could happen.
 But yes, just taking the time to reset your Fujifilm Instax Mini 11 could be the thing that prevents those pesky black printouts.

-What happens is that the Instax camera might not have determined the exposure correctly because of the microcomputer that controls the automatic exposure settings.
+What happens is that the Instax camera might have needed to have determined the exposure correctly because of the microcomputer that controls the automatic exposure settings.

 Instax Mini 11 Films Were Not Stored Correctly